MrYsLab/telemetrix-esp32/README.md

 # UNDER CONSTRUCTION

-Telemetrix for ESP32 allows you to control and monitor ESP32 devices remotely, using Python on your PC.
+Telemetrix for ESP32 allows you to control and monitor ESP32 devices remotely using Python on your PC.
 It supports both WI-FI and Bluetooth Low Energy (BLE) transports.

 It supports the following features: